aawilliams85/ViveTrackerInterfaceBoard/README.md

 # Installation steps

 First ensure that new interface board is assembled.
+Note that header pins should be trimmed flush with the board.

 ![](Images/New_Board_Bottom.jpg)
 ![](Images/New_Board_Top.jpg)